btihen/btihen/content/post/hugo_academic_website_steps/index.md

 	merge = refs/heads/master
 ```

-change the origin url usuing:
+change the origin url by hand or by using sed:
 ```
 sed -i.bak -e 's/https:\/\/github.com\/sourcethemes\/academic-kickstart.git/git@github.com:username\/username_website.git/' .git/config
 ```

-Now this file should look like:
+when your `.git/config` file is correct it will look like:
 ```
 [core]
 	repositoryformatversion = 0